Keith Van Horne

 Keith Van Horne (born November 6, 1957) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for 13 seasons during the 1980s and 1990s.
-He played college football for the University of Southern California and earned All-American honors.
-Van Horne was selected in the first round of the 1981 NFL Draft, and played professionally for the NFL's Chicago Bears.
+He played college football for the USC Trojans and earned consensus All-American honors.
+Van Horne was selected in the first round of the 1981 NFL draft, and played professionally for the NFL's Chicago Bears.
+He is also the former son-in-law of former Vice President of the United States Walter Mondale.

-Early years
+Early life

 Van Horne was born in Mt.
 Lebanon, Pennsylvania.
 He attended Fullerton High School in Fullerton, California.
 His Fullerton football varsity teammates included future NFL New Orleans Saints tight end Hoby Brenner.

 College career

 He attended the University of Southern California, where he played for the USC Trojans football team from 1977 to 1980.
 He was part of the Trojans 1978 National Championship team.
 As a senior in 1980, Van Horne was recognized as a consensus first-team All-American.